 “For example, drawing down assets might be beneficial to a retiree, but doing so would reduce the assets under management and therefore the wealth manager’s revenues — ultimately harming the scorecard of an advisor,” Zakrzewski said.

 Over the long run, keeping score based on more qualitative measures has a lot of benefits.
-She says such measures will ensure client satisfaction remains high and protect the firm’s reputation (no negative word of mouth from retirees to their heirs and network).
+She says such measures will ensure client satisfaction remains high.
+They’ll also protect the firm’s reputation (no negative word of mouth from retirees to their heirs and network).
 Employees who provide these kinds of services are opening up opportunities for multigenerational wealth transfer and additional referrals, she said.

 “A key prerequisite is that advisors need to be incentivized to spend more time with clients to discuss these issues even if they don’t generate extra revenues from it,” Zakrzewski said.